Skip to main content

 LNG pre-treatment - Heavy Hydrocarbon Removal from Lean Natural Gas

-Speaker: To Be Confirmed - BASF
+Speaker: Dr. Tobias Eckardt - BASF

 Aromatic compounds, such as benzene, toluene, ethylbenzene, and xylene (BTEX), have relatively high frost points in methane, leading to early freezing in the cold section of an LNG plant.
 Traditionally, these hydrocarbons have been removed in a Scrub Column or in a NGL Recovery unit with a turbo-expander process.
 Increasingly, LNG plants, especially in North America, are fed by natural gas from the pipeline grid.
 NGL’s have been extracted from this gas, resulting in a lean gas with a tail of heavy hydrocarbons in trace concentrations.